dcannova/express-verificac19-sdk/README.md

-# Simple node express server
+# Simple node express/ejs server

-A simple Express server to test the green pass validator for the Covide 19.
+A simple Express server to test the green pass validator used for the Covid 19.